 Organizations that strategically select, manage, and deploy digital business models prosper in the global economy.
 Students will use systems and business process thinking to create and analyze strategies for technology-enabled organizational and industry transformation.
-They will propose innovative solutions for new and existing business initiatives to leverage enterprise, consumer, and social technologies.
+They will map systems and processes and propose innovative solutions for new and existing business initiatives to leverage enterprise, consumer, and social technologies.

 - MIS 5101: Business Intelligence